hedixia/KernelTreelets_v5/README.md

 Examples in the paper are included as jupyter notebooks.
 The implementation may not be fully optimized.
-Prior to running the notebooks, you may need to install Kernel Treelets with command '''python pip install KernelTreelets'''.
+Prior to running the notebooks, you may need to install Kernel Treelets with command ```python pip install KernelTreelets```.

 For more infomation about Kernel Method, see (https://en.wikipedia.org/wiki/Kernel_method).